zanematthew/task-tracker/README.md

 ## REPO STRUCTURE
 ### LIBRARY
+3rd party libraries go here, we try to keep this to as less as possible, because well if we didn't write it it's probally no
 ### THEME
 At the root level you'll find templates that should reflect the WordPress template naming convention as much as possible.
 For more information check the WordPress docs [here] (http://codex.wordpress.org/Template_Hierarchy).
 Note the plugin will try